 - Center rack in the oven and preheat oven to 375°F.

-Press crumpled parchment paper or aluminum foil tightly against the crust, covering the edges to prevent them from burning.
+- Press crumpled parchment paper or foil tightly against the crust, covering the edges to prevent them from burning.
 Fill with pie weights, dried beans or uncooked rice, making sure they’re evenly distributed and fill the entire shell.

-Bake the crust for 20 minutes, until the foil no longer sticks to the dough and the edges start to look golden.
-Gently remove weights by lifting the parchment or foil from the pie shell and set aside. - For a partially baked crust - bake for another 5 minutes without the weights until the the crust has a firm film on the top layer.
+- For a partially baked crust - bake for another 5 minutes without the weights until the the crust has a firm film on the top layer.
 If you are baking a tart with a baked filling, follow the tart recipe.
 You should be filling and baking at this point.

 For a no-bake filling recipe, you need to fully bake the crust.
 So, bake for about 10 minutes longer until golden brown and dry.
 Transfer to a wire rack and let cool completely before filling.